codesharedot/quantum-resistant-ledger-price/README.md

-# bitcoin-diamond price
+# lisk price

-Gets the bitcoin-diamond price with Python (from JSON).
+Gets the lisk price with Python (from JSON).

 https://pythonbasics.org